gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 * Executes the build with Gradle version `to` (and reconfigured build directory(s))

-* Locates the artifacts produced by the builds by way of their `archives` configurations
+* Locates the outputs of the two builds (currently these are defined as the contents of their `archives` configurations)

 * Compares the Jar, War, Ear, Zip, and Tar archives produced by the two builds (file paths & contents)